scambier/markov-strings/README.md

 Sentence generation can (will) take multiple tries to create one that will fulfill all restrictions.
 If this value is exceeded, an error will be thrown.

+##### checker(sentence)
+Type: `function`

+In addition to all previous options, you can define your own checking function that will be called once the sentence is generated.
+If this callback returns `false`, the sentence is rejected and a new one is generated.

 #### markov.buildCorpus()
 Return a Promise that will resolve to nothing.